National Health Fund gastroscopy

 Referral: Required

-Age range: Depends on the doctor - please check the doctor's business card for details
+Age Range: Depends on the doctor - please check the doctor's card for details

-Waiting time for the result: Result available immediately after the test.
-Result of any histopathological analysis up to 21 working days.
+Waiting time for results: Results available immediately after the test.
+Histopathological analysis results available within 21 business days.

 Important